remidinishanth/distributed_systems/ntp/readme.md

 Chrony consists of two main programs:

-* chronyd - A daemon that runs in the background and adjusts the system clock.
+* chronyd - A daemon that runs in userspace in the background and adjusts the system clock.
 * chronyc - A command-line interface for monitoring and controlling chronyd.

 Advantages of Chrony